-COPC concentrations detected in samples collected from monitoring well RHMW05 have decreased to below the EALs for at least three consecutive monitoring events.
+COPC concentrations detected in samples collected from monitoring well RHMW05 have decreased to below the EALs for at least four consecutive monitoring events.
 The data suggest that elevated COPC concentrations detected in samples collected from monitoring wells located adjacent to the USTs are not migrating in the downgradient direction.
-RHMW05 is an intermediate monitoring point between the USTs and the U.S. Navy Well 22554-01.
+RHMW05 is an intermediate monitoring point between the USTs and the U.S. Navy Well 2254-01.
 At this time, there is no indication that COPCs are migrating in a downgradient direction towards the Navy's potable water source.

 COPC concentrations detected in samples collected from two monitoring wells adjacent to the USTs (i.e., RHMW01, and RHMW03) are not steadily increasing between sampling events.
-COPC concentrations of 1-methylnaphthalene detected in samples collected from RHMW02 however have increased for three consecutive events.
+Concentrations of 1-methylnaphthalene detected in samples collected from RHMW02 increased for three consecutive events, however they have decreased this event.
+The fluctuations in concentration measured during this event and previous events indicates the current source of 1-methylnaphthalene is potentially residual contamination from a historical event.
+The general overall long-term trend in 1-methylnaphthalene concentration is decreasing.